Dental Implants Myths vs. Facts

 Myth: Any dentist is qualified to surgically place dental implants.

 Fact: Although it is legal for any licensed dentist to place dental implants, not every dentist placing implants has extensive training in surgical implant procedures, or experience managing potential complications that can occur.
 Dental implant treatment is extremely successful when performed by a trained clinician.
-Surgical specialists, most specifically oral surgeons or periodontists, like Dr. Gallez, Dr. Nguyen and Dr. Browning have had years of extensive, post-doctoral training and experience with surgical procedures and complications.
+Surgical specialists, most specifically oral surgeons or periodontists, like Dr. Gallez, Dr. Browning and Dr. Sanz Miralles have had years of extensive, post-doctoral training and experience with surgical procedures and complications.
 Many non-surgical dentists begin placing dental implants after completing an abbreviated training course in implant surgery.
 These courses do not prepare dentists to predict, diagnose, and treat potential complications.
 Since implant placement is a surgical procedure, it is important for patients to ask questions about training and experience prior to undergoing implant surgery.

 Myth: Implant “super” centers are the leaders in implant dentistry and have more experience than other practices.